phetsims/phet-info/doc/new-dev-onboarding.md

 phetmarks contains different ways to run sims, demos for some non-sim repos to show what components they contain, and links to documentation.

+A very powerful tool to get familiar with PhET elements is to load one common repo (Sun, for example), press `Ctrl+Shift+H` and click on the component you want to know more about.
+It'll display information about it, and you can then look up its internal code to read how it was used.

 ### Query Parameters